mpospisil/poc-projects/ConnectionRestApiClients/clients/python/examples/README.md

-# How to run the script calculate-hss.py
+# How to run the scripts

 Run IdeaStatiCa.ConnectionRestApi from command line